Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Methodology

 \subsection{Memorization Probes}

-We conduct three analyses to probe whether LLM behavior reflects memorization of benchmark statistics.
-First, we examine the algorithm$\times$metric interaction in calibrated coverage to identify structural dissociations attributable to training data exposure.
-Second, we compare predicted range widths on benchmark versus synthetic datasets: under memorization, LLMs should produce tighter ranges for datasets whose statistics they have retrieved and wider ranges for novel synthetic data.
-Third, we measure cross-model agreement as mean pairwise distance between predicted ranges across models for the same condition.
+We conduct a thorough analysis to probe whether LLM behavior reflects memorization of benchmark statistics.
+First, we compare predicted range widths on benchmark versus synthetic datasets: under memorization, LLMs should produce tighter ranges for datasets whose statistics they have retrieved and wider ranges for novel synthetic data.
+Then, we measure cross-model agreement as mean pairwise distance between predicted ranges across models for the same condition.
 Under memorization, models should converge on benchmark predictions and diverge on synthetic data.
 Agreement is computed separately for benchmark and synthetic conditions and broken down by metric and network size.